Andrew Charlton: Ozonomics (2007)

 In Ozonomics, Charlton examines the true accuracy of the mythology surrounding the economic management of the Howard-Costello years in Australia.

 Australia's Pivot to India (2023)

-On 27 September 2023 Charlton launched Australia's Pivot to India at Parramatta Riverside Theatre alongside Prime Minister Anthony Albanese.
-The book examines Australian-Indian geopolitical relations, and how they can balance the Indo-Pacific Region.
+On 27 September 2023, Charlton launched Australia's Pivot to India at Riverside Theatres Parramatta alongside prime minister Anthony Albanese.
+The book examines Australian-Indian geopolitical relations, and how they can balance the Indo-Pacific region.